 Taking the test is completely voluntary in every state of the U.S. But remember that officers can falsely tell you that the law requires you to take it.
 Yet you have a Constitutional right to decline.

 What this man experienced probably occurs very frequently.
-However, he had the recording as evidence.
+But he had the recording as proof.

 III.
 Breath Tests